We understand the need for support for our centres and learners as the current coronavirus situation develops.

 - Guidance on Remote Course Delivery for Centres Last update 13/10/2020

 - Remote EV Visit Guidance for Centres

-- CPCAB’s Approach to Mitigation for Regulated Qualifications During the COVID-19 Situation - Guidance for Centres May 2020. - Summer mitigation is now closed.
-Adapted assessment is ongoing for the Autumn term.
+- CPCAB’s Approach to Mitigation for Regulated Qualifications During the COVID-19 Situation - Guidance for Centres May 2020. - This document is now archived.

 If you are still unable to find an answer to your query, please contact us on firstname.lastname@example.org